 The Parliamentary Commissioner for Administrative Investigations - more commonly known as the Ombudsman - is an independent officer of the Western Australian Parliament.
 The Ombudsman is responsible to the Parliament rather than to the government of the day or a particular Minister.
-This allows the Ombudsman to be completely independent in the investigation and resolution of complaints about public authorities (State Government agencies, statutory authorities and boards, local governments and universities).
+This allows the Ombudsman to be completely independent in undertaking the Ombudsman's functions.